NVIDIA/cuda-quantum/python/README.md

 [//]: # (Begin complete install)

-CUDA Quantum does not require a GPU to use, but some components are GPU-accelerated.
+CUDA-Q does not require a GPU to use, but some components are GPU-accelerated.
-If you have access to an NVIDIA GPU, you can enable GPU-acceleration within CUDA Quantum by installing the CUDA as well as a CUDA-aware MPI implementation.
+If you have access to an NVIDIA GPU, you can enable GPU-acceleration within CUDA-Q by installing the CUDA as well as a CUDA-aware MPI implementation.
 We recommend using [Conda](https://docs.conda.io/en/latest/) to do so.
 If you are not already using Conda, you can install a minimal version following the instructions [here](https://docs.conda.io/projects/miniconda/en/latest/index.html).
-The following commands will create and activate a complete environment for CUDA Quantum with all its dependencies:
+The following commands will create and activate a complete environment for CUDA-Q with all its dependencies:

 [//]: # (Begin conda install)